mozilla/experimenter-docs/docs/console/custom-audiences.md

 - Evaluated on clients via an expression language (`JEXL`)

 :::warning
-Right now, custom audiences that are Desktop-only still show up as an option for mobile experiments.
+Right now, Desktop-only audiences will appear as options for mobile experiments.
 This is a [known issue](https://jira.mozilla.com/browse/EXP-1242)
 :::

 ### How to add a new custom audience